5-Axis Milling

 Limitations

 While highly versatile, 5-axis milling requires sophisticated programming and setup, making it more complex and often more costly than 3- or 4-axis milling.
-Additionally, it requires specialized CAM (Computer-Aided Manufacturing) software and skilled operators.
+Additionally, it requires specialised CAM (Computer-Aided Manufacturing) software and skilled operators.

 5-axis milling is an advanced CNC machining process that provides five degrees of movement, enabling the creation of complex, multi-angled parts in a single setup.
 With its capability to produce intricate geometries and reduce setup time, 5-axis milling is an essential technique in industries that demand high precision and efficiency.